Welcome to TurtleMode! We are going to be spending some

 - I’m direct.
 I try not to sugarcoat my opinions.
 I realize this may come off as arrogant and harsh at times.
 I look back at my life and can pinpoint multiple times that it probably would have been better to approach topics with a lighter touch, but I’ve also noticed that gentle approaches are less memorable.
 My intent is not to offend you.

-- I’m 30-something and close to being financially independent.
+- I’m 30-something and financially independent.
 That feels kind of weird to say, like I’m bragging.
 I’m not.
 One of the main themes of this blog will be how financial security and eventual financial independence leads to a lower stress life, which leads to happiness.
 I like and encourage happiness.

 - I’m kind of smart.
 Again, not to brag.
 My IQ from an online test (super scientific) was 127, which puts me 3 points below the Mensa requirement of 130, which is the 98th percentile of all humans.
 But it all could just be a marketing gimmick to buy the “becoming a Mensa” subscription at the end of the results page.
 Now that I think about it, maybe I’m not that smart and am just a sucker for good marketing.